sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 {: #uri-scheme-swid}
 ## "swid" URI Scheme

-There is a need for a scheme name that can be used in URIs that point to a specific software tag by that tag's tag-id, such as the use of the link entry as described in {{model-link}}) of this document.
+There is a need for a scheme name that can be used in URIs that point to a specific software tag by that tag's tag-id, such as the use of the link entry as described in {{model-link}}.
 Since this scheme is used both in a standards track document and an ISO standard, this scheme needs to be used without fear of conflicts with current or future actual schemes.
 In {{swid-reg}}, the scheme "swid" is registered as a 'permanent' scheme for that purpose.

 URIs specifying the "swid" scheme are used to reference a software tag by its tag-id.
 A tag-id referenced in this way can be used to identify the tag resource in the context of where it is referenced from.
 For example, when a tag is installed on a given device, that tag can reference related tags on the same device using URIs with this scheme.